The Poetry We Make

 Arts Council England National Lottery Funded, nominated for the 2017 Reviews Hub Brighton Fringe Beyond the Fringe award, Flugelman Productions presents Jaswinder Blackwell-Pal’s touching new play.

-In 2018 we performed for the play for a week as part of the fabulous VAULT Festival 2018 in the Cavern at the Vaults.
+In 2018 we performed the play for a week as part of the fabulous VAULT Festival 2018 in the Cavern at the Vaults.
 In 2017 The Poetry We Make was premiered at the Marlborough Theatre Brighton, part of Brighton Fringe 2017, for which we were shortlisted for The Reviews Hub 'Beyond The Fringe' Award.
 In June and July 2017 we performed sell-out shows in London at The Rosemary Branch Theatre, RADA Festival, The Old Red Lion Theatre and Library club, Covent Garden.

 Cast: Elena Voce, Elijah Harris, Mia Hall, Sam Thorpe-Spinks